 In this post I will share some of my favourite and performance optimising shortcuts.
-These shortcuts make live easier as a developer and may reduce some frustrating manual tasks.
-I will stick to shortcuts that has to do with Visual Studio and not resharper.
+These shortcuts make life easier as a developer and may reduce some frustrating manual tasks.
+I will stick to shortcuts that have to do with Visual Studio and not resharper.
 So I will not be mentioning alt + enter in this, even though that may be my most used key binding.
 They are in no particular order.

 Do you know what quick launch is?
-It is a great feature in Visual Studio which let's you search the menu items.
+It is a great feature in Visual Studio which lets you search the menu items.
 Often you would like to search items in your solution but this one is for finding menu items.
 Such as the nuget package manager, settings or perhaps you need to see your key bindings.
 Using ctrl + q (Window.QuickLaunch binding) you instantly go to quicklaunch which per default is located in the upper right corner:

 Now you can just type "manage nuget packages" and hit enter.
 This will open that dialog.

 Locate in solution explorer

 Have you ever used "goto implementation" so many times that you have no idea where you are in the solution explorer?
 In visual studio you can use the keybinding SolutionExplorer.SyncWithActiveDocument which per default is ctrl + ´, ctrl + s (´ is the sign next to 0).
 This will find the document you currently have open in the solution explorer.

 Open in file explorer